OpenMedTech-Lab/OpenXwalk/README.md

   <tab/> Proper weight balance <br/>

 ### DESIGN:
-<P align="justify"> The standing wheelchair has nine major parts/components.
+<P align="justify"> The ExoskeletonWalker has twelve major parts/components.
 Each of the parts/components are described in the following:

 ![walker](https://github.com/SHOVANPARVEZ/Exoskeleton-walker-/assets/140902671/cfccfbe4-32ca-4e93-8aaf-be0e438f4816)